VarunBabbar/SPLIT-ICML/README.md

 # SPLIT-ICML
-Official code for the ICML 2025 Spotlight paper
-**"Near Optimal Decision Trees in a SPLIT Second"**.
+Official code for the ICML 2025 Spotlight paper: **"Near Optimal Decision Trees in a SPLIT Second"**.
 [Read the paper on arXiv](https://arxiv.org/pdf/2502.15988)

 # Installation Instructions and Quickstart